 In an attempt to provide a more relevant means of performance characterization, an industry committee has defined a Picture Level Benchmark (PLB) suite.
 These benchmarks consist of drawing complete pictures deemed to be more typical of applications than the instruments which are used to determine the peak rates.
-Section 4.6.1 reports a variety of peak speed measurements for the several graphics options attached to the DECstation 5000/240.
-Section 4.6.2 presents the first PLB results for the DS5000/240 and its options
+Section 4.6.1 reports a variety of peak speed measurements for the on-board graphics and several graphics options available for the Personal DECstation and Section 4.6.2 presents the first PLB results.